Aydin

 The Barbaros Kapali Market is directly opposite the Ramazan Pasha Mosque.
 In Aydin, everything is close together.

-Barbaros Kapali Market - Aydin
+Barbaros Kapali Çarşı

 Barbaros Kapali Market

 Its name comes from Barbaros, a famous figure in Ottoman history.
 Barbaros Hayrettin Pasha was an admiral of the Ottoman fleet.
-Under his lead, the Ottoman navy became a dominant power in the Mediterranean, in the 16th century.
+Under his lead, the Ottoman navy became a dominant power in the Mediterranean in the 16th century.

-Barbaros Kapali Market - Aydin
+Barbaros Kapali Çarşı

 Barbaros Kapali Market